PV Ratio Formula is Profit Volume Ratio Formula

 PV Ratio means Profit Volume ratio.
-The ratio helps expressing the relationship of Contribution to Sales.
+The ratio helps express the relationship of Contribution to Sales.
 This ratio is also called as Contribution to Sales ratio.

-The Profit Volume ratio isn’t just useful when you’re just starting off.
+The Profit Volume ratio isn’t just useful during the initial phase of business.
 But also facilitates the continuing business too.

 Table of contents